thindil/tashy/README.md

   https://www.adacore.com/download/

-  It is recommended to use GNAT GPL 2019 to compile the program.
+  It is recommended to use GNAT GPL 2019 to compile the project.
-  The program does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012.
+  The project does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012.

 * Tcl/Tk library.
 Should be available in every Linux distribution.
 For